-Now this was a very radical thought, because as mentioned before, Disney did not own any theatres.
+Now, this was a very radical thought, since Disney did not own any theatres.
 In order to control the environment, he’d have to take his movies out of the theatres.
 And in order to do such a thing, he’d need to imagine a whole new way to immerse guests in his films.

 •They’d have to be interactive